d99kris/nmail/README.md

 input format, the printable `b` needs to be converted to octal format.
 A quick lookup using `man ascii` shows `b` is 142 in octal format.
 The resulting key code to use in the config file is `\033\142`.

+### localized_subject_prefixes

+Email subjects are normalized (stripped of `re:`, `fwd:`) when sorting emails by subject, and when replying to, or forwarding an email.
+By default only the English prefixes `re` and `fwd?` (regex for `fwd` and `fw`) are removed.
+This parameter allows extending the removal to other localized prefixes.
+Example configuration for a Swedish user:

+    localized_subject_prefixes=sv,vb

+For a French user:

+    localized_subject_prefixes=ref,tr

+For a German user:

+    localized_subject_prefixes=aw,wg

 ### markdown_html_compose